danieltannn/ITP_24/CompositeMode/LibComposite/setup.md

    ```
    sudo nano /usr/bin/composite_usb
    ```
-   Can either just use the already created one on this github, which gives you Ethernet Mode, Serial Mode and HID
+   Can either just use the already created one on this github, which gives you Ethernet Mode, Serial Mode and HID.
+At the same time it also allows auto installation of RNDIS driver which will be needed to install manually for Ethernet Mode(seen below).

+   If you wan to manually configure it, the skeleton bash script is shown here:
    ```
    #!/bin/bash
    cd /sys/kernel/config/usb_gadget/